Bira/octopus-carnival/_drafts/lphr-scene-15.md

 The party isn't going to sell these rings, but I'm listing their value for completeness' sake.

-- 2 x Victocora Signet Ring: |$750, 0.1kg|.
+- 2 x Victocora Signet Ring: |$750, 0.1kg|. (total $1500, 0.2kg)

 ## Room E9

 Perception -1 to search the room for left-over valuables.
-The PCs pass this one.
+The PCs pass this the test, and so find everything.

 - 1 x Bottle of lead-based ink: |$500, 0.25kg|.
-- 5 x Miniature ivory doors: |$50, 0.01kg|. (total $500, 0.05kg)
+- 5 x Miniature ivory doors: |$50, 0.01kg|. (total $250, 0.05kg)
 - 1 x Roll of copper Wire: |$250, 4kg|.
 - 12 x Silver Coin: |$20, 0.01kg|. (total $240, 0.12kg)
 - 1 x Diamond: |$1000, 0kg|.